LSU-UE5/UE5-Materials/color-math/README.md

 ##### `Step 19.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Organize your **Outliner** and put all of the objects in the **Room 2** folder.
+Organize your **Outliner** and put all of the remaining objects in the **Room 2** folder.
 Name them so they match what is in the scene.
-It is good practice to name objects, so you can quickly find them if you need to make changes in the future.

 ![name outliner and organize](images/organizeName.png)